 As a result, local farms are largely excluded from the mainstream food system: grocery stores, school and hospital cafeterias, restaurants, and caterers.
 Yes, farmers markets and CSAs have allowed some farms to thrive despite being locked out of the food supply chain--but if local food is ever going to make up a sizable amount of our food consumption, we need to think bigger.
 Why have we created a modern food supply chain that is hyper efficient at bringing in food from thousands of miles away, but utterly incapable of sourcing food locally?
 And what can we do to reverse this situation?

-We believe there are five essential pillars for a robust local food system--one where the average produce is grown within 100 miles, rather than 2,000.
-Nashville Grown is a nonprofit social enterprise that pilots initiatives to build and grow these pillars so that small, sustainable, local farms can thrive.
+We believe there are some basics needed for a robust local food system--one where the average produce is grown within 100 miles, rather than 2,000.
+Nashville Grown is a nonprofit enterprise that focuses on connecting our surrounding farms to businesses in the city..

 Why it Matters